Puerto-Princesa Subterranean River National Park

 Outside site

+PPURNP is the most visited cave in the Philippines, welcoming over 330,000 tourists in 2019, 100,000 more than a decade earlier.
+Scientists have warned that unless visitation is managed, the ecological integrity of caves will be compromised (de Vivo et al., 2009).
 The tourism management system in place for the World Heritage site at the time of its inscription and subsequent declaration as one of the “New 7 Wonders of Nature” in 2007 did not have the capacity to accommodate the increasing influx of tourists resulting from these declarations and in particular the latter.
 The system was unable to deal with the increasing number of tourists and in particular their concentration of visits in the morning for short periods of time.
 This also led to an increase in traffic on the one road that provides access to the main tourism area.
 Noise and pollution are reported from tourist vans and the motorized boats (bancas) that bring visitors back and forth from the cave to Sabang (Agnelli et al., 2018).
 Ecological problems in the cave are mainly related to the diurnal resting of bats, which are disturbed by noise and light generated by the exponential growth in tourism.
 Swallows and bats are the base for life and food webs in this cave and their conservation need to be a priority (Agnelli et al., 2018).
 In 2014, the Protected Area Management Board increased the allowable number of visitors to a maximum of 1200 per day, based on a study of the tourism carrying capacity of the site.
 However, this study failed to accommodate for the concentration of visits in the morning to enable an early start to the tour of the underground river cave system.
 Surpassing 300,000 visitors per year since 2015, an integrated tourism management plan and a new approach for tourism were needed in order to avoid inevitable future damage to the subterranean river and cave ecosystem.
-To address the issue, the project “Support for Sustainable Eco-Tourism in the Puerto Princesa Underground River” was undertaken in 2015-2017, funded through the Philippines-Italy Debt for Development Swap Program, specifically looking for alternative destinations or additional caves for diverting tourists (Agnelli et al., 2018; Acero, 2020).
+Starting in 2015, sustainable eco-tourism projects were initiated, including through the Philippines-Italy Debt for Development Swap Program (Agnelli et al., 2018; Acero, 2020).
 The collaboration led to the adoption of a series of prescriptions to minimize the anthropic impact, including opening and closing hours, distance boats can travel in the cave, the use of light sources and audio-guides.
 Although it was deemed that the current annual limit of 350,000 visitors / year is within carrying capacity considering the underground climate, it was stressed that further increases (in visitor numbers as well as opening hours and number of boats entering the cave) must absolutely be avoided in order to not affect bats, swallows and the cave ecosystem (De Vivio et al., 2020).
+It is unclear how the damage to tourism facilities by the 2021 typhoon and the post-covid tourism context have impacted tourism management.
+Although the State Party in 2023 indicated that the impact of tourism on the OUV of the World Heritage site are insignificant and stable (State Party of the Philippines, 2023), it is clear that this issue merits ongoing attention and action.

 (Illegal wildlife trade)